MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 A name with which the parameter can be referenced

 #### Data Type
 Each parameter should have a type associated to it.
 Specifying the type converts the value of that parameter to the corresponding type.
+Currently functions support all the primitive data types such as integer, string, docuble, boolean and dateTime

 #### Default Value
 Each parameters requires a default value which will be used during "Function Evaluation" or if there is an issue with the function invocation.